stefanbylund/zxnext_layer2/README.md

 ## Known Problems

 Reading readable Next hardware registers is not supported by CSpect.

-Flipping between the main and shadow layer 2 screens doesn't work properly in ZEsarUX.

 Hardware vertical scrolling doesn't work properly in ZEsarUX.